VIDEO: 85-year-old attacked in front of California home - NewsBreak

 “Everybody saw the video, how the person just came and hit him really hard and then ran away,” Cruz said.
 “Why we don’t know if it’s a hate crime?
 Is it a hate crime against elderly?”

 Daly City Police are investigating.
-A spokesperson with the department said officers have gone door to door throughout the neighborhood trying to find additional video of the suspect.What consequences will Smith face after Chris Rock slap?
+A spokesperson with the department said officers have gone door to door throughout the neighborhood trying to find additional video of the suspect.Supreme Court agrees to review California law on pork sales

 Hernandez suffered injuries to his arms, back, and knee.